skull4L/College-notes/Geology/(G3) Past life and past climates/The Cambrian explosion.md

 ###### Disappearance of Ediacaran fauna
 - The Cambrian explosion could have resulted from a recovery from a mass extinction event
-- Signs of this extinction event could have completely dissapeared by now so there's no way of ruling it out
+- Signs of this extinction event could have completely disappeared by now, so there's no way of ruling it out

 ## Examples of Precambrian rock formations
 - Chengjiang formation (515ma, lower Cambrian - China)